 Shine has local peer support networks across the UK and runs a number of annual events including Shine Camp (a summer camping trip) and Shine Connect, a conference for young adults with cancer, their friends and family, and healthcare professionals.

 Shine also runs workshops on topics such as working after cancer and managing anxiety and depression.

 Books about bone cancer

-Is a comic book for 8 to 15 year olds produced by Medikidz.
-It explains bone cancer (osteosarcoma).
+This is a comic book for 8 to 15 year olds produced by JumoHealth.
+It explains a type of bone cancer called osteosarcoma.

 This is a story of one woman's fight with bone cancer.
 Mary Self was diagnosed with bone cancer in 1983.
 After an above the knee amputation and chemotherapy her cancer seemed cured.
 In 1999 her cancer came back.
 She had more treatment.
 But her doctors weren't hopeful the cancer would respond.
 She went on to beat the cancer.
 She is convinced that her faith helped her.

 Written by American oncology nurses, this book has practical tips for coping with treatment side effects.

 Videos of people's stories

 Find out about the experience of living with and beyond cancer by seeing and hearing people share their personal stories on film.
 Healthtalk’s researchers created a library of interviews with people who have survived for 5 years or more after a cancer diagnosis.